Savvythelegend/PGDocs/docs/operator_conf.md

   -l app.kubernetes.io/name=cloudnative-pg
 ```

-!!!
-Warning
+:::warning
 Customizations will be applied only to `Cluster` resources created
     after the reload of the operator deployment.

 Following the above example, if the `Cluster` definition contains a `categories`